conjure-cp/conjure-oxide/docs/src/developers_guide/contributors_guide/creating_documentation.md

     The current book editors are: *JamieASM* and *HKhan-5*.

-6. Assuming no adjustments are required, the documentation will then be merged in and the child issue will be closed.
+6. Assuming no adjustments are required, the documentation will then be merged in, and the child issue will be closed.

 ---

 ## Still unsure?

-If you have any questions or concerns, please do not hesitate to get into contact with the current book editors (JamieASM and HKhan-5).
+If you have any questions or concerns, please post them on the documentation discussion board.
+A book editor will respond to you promptly.

-Furthermore, if you have any ideas on how this process can be improved or made smoother, feel free to share your ideas with them!
+Likewise, if you have suggestions for improving or streamlining this process, feel free to share your ideas with the book editors!
+Your feedback is always welcome.